 Once upon a time, small businesses were wise to front like they were bigger than they actually were.
-Professionalism was valued over a human touch, and branding had nothing to do with the owners––unless it was a “quirky” business.
+Professionalism was valued over a human touch, and branding had nothing to do with the owners – unless it was a “quirky” business.
 Teams were made to look bigger than they actually were; forgoing individual names for a logo in communication, or using corporate vernacular they didn’t actually employ in the office.

-Everyone was trying to look like the guys to beat, those “big guys” that came in and busted up the small business system.
+Everyone was trying to look like the guys to beat, those big corporations that came in and busted up the small business system.

 Those days are dead.
 The “big guys” now want to look like you!